peterzheng98/RCompiler-Spec/src/const_eval.md

 In [const contexts](#const-context), these are the only allowed expressions, and are always evaluated at compile time.

-r[const-eval.const-expr.runtime-context]
-In other places, such as [let statements], constant expressions *may* be, but are not guaranteed to be, evaluated at compile time.

 r[const-eval.const-expr.error]
-Behaviors such as out of bounds [array indexing] or [overflow] are compiler errors if the value must be evaluated at compile time (i.e. in const contexts).
-Otherwise, these behaviors are warnings, but will likely panic at run-time.
+Behaviors such as out of bounds [array indexing] or [overflow] are compiler errors in const contexts.

 r[const-eval.const-expr.list]
 The following expressions are constant expressions, so long as any operands are also constant expressions.